Romi7102/python-producer/README.md

 ## Usage

-1. Ensure that you have a running Kafka cluster and a MongoDB instance.
+1. Ensure that you have a running Kafka cluster.

 2. Build the docker image using the dokcer file